-I’m wild about the power presence of leopard print and all its spot on spotted glory.
+Leopard print.
+I’m wild about its power presence in all its spot on spotted glory.
 A classic pattern in both fashion and interior design, leopard print love is based on the look, texture and ability to add a punch of decorative prowess to the piece it adorns.

-Leopard is the shake it up-style it up friend of fashion, fabric and space.
+Leopard print is the shake it up-style it up friend of fashion, fabric and space.

 For me, the use of a leopard print accessory or accent has got to be tempered and tasteful.